islavisual/dataList/README.md

 <b>multiple_class</b>: Used to customize the results container into multiple 'select tag'.
 By default is empty.
 If you use Bootstrap you can set this parameter to "form-control" to add the default styles.

+<b>parameterToSend</b>: Used into ajax mode.
+When the Ajax mode is used, like parameter is sent this name.
+By default is "query".
+More later, from PHP for example, you can recover the value of this parameter through of $_REQUEST['query'].

+<b>requiredMessage</b>:  Message to indicates the field is required.
+By default is "Please, enter at least one value".

 For more information on web design and development don't leave to visit <a target="_blank"  href="http://www.islavisual.com/articulos/desarrollo_web/">islavisual.com</a>.